jeffreyadams/atlasofliegroups-docs/tutorial/video_1B/real_groups.rst

     | 1, 0 |
     | -1, 1 |

 These are the usual simple roots for :math:`Sp(4,\mathbb R)`.
-So, using these pre-defined groups to define our real form gives us, in most cases, the familiar coordinates to work with.
-So we can look at all the positive roots and coroots and rho::
+Using these pre-defined groups to define our real forms gives us, in most cases, the familiar coordinates to work with.
+We can look at all the positive roots and coroots and rho::

      atlas> posroots(rd)